Douglas-Castro/django-studies/README.md

 # Django Studies

-This project is part of my studies related to the Django framework.
+This project is part of my studies about Django framework.

 I'm using Python for the backend, Bootstrap, MySQL database and Heroku to host this project.